nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `find n/Chainsaw Man` followed by `goto 1` opens url of the 1st bookmark in the results of the `find` command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Our Application also supports this feature in gui format, clicking on the url in the right panel will open it on your default browser .
+Our Application also supports this feature in GUI format, clicking on the url in the right panel will open it on your default browser .
 But do note that there will not be a response in result box since this is not a CLI command.
 </div>